FOR UNITED STATES SENATE

 Throughout his career, Foster Campbell has identified smart strategies to solve the most pressing concerns of his constituents, often fighting powerful corporate interests along the way.

-At the Public Service Commission Campbell has worked to make utility companies and the commission more responsive to the public.
+At the Public Service Commission Campbell has worked to make utility companies like and the commission more responsive to the public.
 He led ethics reform efforts to prohibit wining and dining of commissioners and Commission staff by utilities.
 He hosts public and Commission meetings in his district each year.
 He has championed lower rates, energy efficiency and the use of renewable power.
 He passed measures to help victims of domestic violence by waiving their utility deposits and to stop disconnection of utilities during extreme weather.

 In 2004 Campbell made national and international news by persuading the PSC to provide telephone service to the Mink community in Natchitoches Parish after 40 years of appeals.
 In 2005 he obtained $39 million from the federal government to provide free cell phones and service to Hurricane Katrina evacuees.